WebOrigami/docs/src/content/framework/intro2.md

 {{ svg framework-intro/team.yaml/0 }}
 </figure>

+If you're interested in reading more about the technical definition of explorable graphs, see the [pattern](/pattern) section of this site.
+For now, one key technical point to mention is that explorable graphs are _asynchronous_ by nature, so they can encompass a wide variety of structures from in-memory objects to network resources.
+If you are a programmer and are familiar with the concept of a [promise](https://en.wikipedia.org/wiki/Futures_and_promises), you can think of an explorable graph like the one above as a _tree of promises_.

 ## Visualize the final result as a graph

 Since you can think of any structures as a graph, you can also visualize the final result of your About Us site as a graph.